 - Salinas: Visit the National Steinbeck Center and follow in the writer’s footsteps.

-It’s rooms are spacious, beds cloud like and are well cared for by friendly accommodating staff.
-Within walking distance of Monterey Bay shoreline, art galleries and Cannery Row, we were beyond happy to have landed at this bountiful respite.
+The rooms are spacious, beds are cozy and we were well cared for by friendly accommodating staff.
+Casa Munras is within walking distance of Monterey Bay shoreline, art galleries and Cannery Row, we were beyond happy to have landed at this comfortable respite.

 Old-World Spanish charm combined with modern amenities — there’s an outdoor pool, spa, gardens and you can even rent a bike to explore Cannery Row.